-Well, since pandemic spread around the world nothing is like before.
-We had to adapt quickly to so many things.
-Some go well, others don’t.
-But hey, that’s life.
-Once you are upon and in next second you are under.
-Since I work in the Foundation alone more things are harder to handle for me alone, but one more time that’s life.
-It wasn’t bad (even I thought it was) when life was normal and I go to the office, meet my colleagues, eat lunch with them and then go back to home to my lovely dog.
-When I looked at those time I really missed them and I want so much to get back to office and university.
-But everything has changed and now life looks different than almost one year ago.
+Since I work at the Foundation alone, some aspects of this new reality are harder for me to handle.
+Probably like many of you, I once used to go to the office, meet my colleagues, eat lunch with them and then go back home to my lovely dog.
+When I look at those times, I miss them.
+All I want is to get back to the office and university.
+But everything has changed and now life looks different than it did almost one year ago.

-So, what is the hardest thing to handle for me during COVID times?
-I think that generally successful projects.
-In Poland national lockdown started about March and that was a time when everybody moved to their homes and sit there waiting for the end of this epidemy.
-We knew that virus magically won’t go out buuut we believe in our hearts that in a few months everything will back to normal.
+So, what is the hardest thing to handle for me during these COVID times?
+I think that pursuing successful projects is the biggest challenge.
+National lockdown in Poland has started around March.
+It was the time when everybody moved to their homes and sat there, waiting for the end of this pandemic.
+We knew that the virus won’t magically go out. but we believe in our hearts that in a few months everything will be back to normal.
 But that didn’t happen.
-So I had to manage how I can prepare myself and my temporary team to work remotely and bring the project to success.
+So I had to manage how I can prepare myself and my temporary team to work remotely and how to bring the project to success.

 The things I would advise you

 - Start planning from a few things per day.
-With time you can add more or change it for some more interesting.
+With time, you can add more or change it for something more interesting.

 - Sleep well.
-If you can’t sleep at night try meditation, drinks tea for good sleep or even some natural medications (herbs) like lemon balm.
+If you can’t sleep at night, try meditation, drink tea for good sleep or even some natural medications (herbs) like lemon balm.

 - At the end of the day do something for yourself.
-Take a long, hot bath, put on the mask on your body, read a book or watch favourite movies.
+Take a long, hot bath, put on a mask on your body, read a book or watch favourite movies.

 - Carpe diem.
-Remember that everything has to end someday and even after bad things come good ones.
-Don’t think about the pandemic and how things are bad right now.
+Remember that everything has to end someday and after bad things there always come the good ones.
+So live in the moment!
+And never lose hope 🙂

 What about managing a project?

-Just to remember: epidemy in Poland starts in March, till the holiday everything was closed, and people were terrified.
-Our project – #OMRS2020 Internships started 1st July.
-I had a few months to get back into work and be mentally prepared for hard work and a lot of stress.
+Pandemic has reached Poland in March.
+From that moment, until the summer holiday, everything was closed, and people were terrified.
+Our project – #OMRS2020 Internships was starting at the 1st of July.
+I had a few months to get back to work and be mentally prepared for a lot of stress.
 How things went in the first days of the project I described in another post.
 Now I’ll focus on months and days before.

 Such framed plan shows me I have control over those things, so if I do everything I can I will be able to succeed.
 That was also important to gather some confidence and trust in yourself.
-I had a team which supported me all the time and gave me advice but all the responsibility was on me.
-So feeling good in that job was one of the most important things.
+I had a team that supported me all the time and gave me advice but all the responsibility was on me.
+Feeling good in that job was one of the most important things.

-So what is the recipe to handle a remote project?
-Start from good organizations of your life and then clone it into your task.
-By doing small steps, you will make a big improvement and achieve a goal.
+So, what is the recipe to handle a remote project?
+Start from good organization of your personal life and then clone it into your professional life.
+By doing small steps, you will make a big improvement and achieve your goal.